malcprentice/malcprentice.github.io/0-source/Class - Online 2 - understand the course.md

 * Do Homework 3
 * Deadline is next "class" (Thursday, when I'll post class 3 tasks)

+You are "present" (出席) if you send the "Homework 2" email

 # Homework 1 - Find your syllabus
 1) Read these important points first
 * "Assessment", especially "Participation" will change if we stay online after May 11